Networking API similar to Berkeley sockets, but for games.

 ConnectToHostedDedicatedServer

 Client call to connect to a server hosted in a Valve data center, on the specified virtual port.
 You must have placed a ticket for this server into the cache, or else this connect attempt will fail!
+If you are not issuing your own tickets, then to connect to a dedicated server via SDR in auto-ticket mode, use

 You may wonder why tickets are stored in a cache, instead of simply being passed as an argument here.
 The reason is to make reconnection to a gameserver robust, even if the client computer loses connection to Steam or the central backend, or the app is restarted or crashes, etc.